Nominate a beneficiary

 Binding nominations must be signed and witnessed by two people who are not named as beneficiaries.

 Nominations expire after three years, so you’ll need to renew your nomination if you want it to continue.
-We’ll write to you to remind you before this happens.

 If you have an income stream account